 We often say Louisiana celebrates absolutely everything with a festival, and we certainly don’t forget to fête the state’s storied literary history and thriving writing culture.
 Whether you're young or old, can't get enough of poetry or love to cook up some great Louisiana dishes, The Louisiana Book Festival has something for every book lover.
 This world-class literary celebration event is free, open to the public and is the largest book festival in the state.

-Louisiana Lieutenat Governor Billy Nungesser will award New Orleanian Christina Vella with the 2016 Louisiana Writer Award, an annual honor recognizing outstanding contributions to Louisiana’s literary and intellectual life.
+Louisiana Lieutenat Governor Billy Nungesser will award Louisiana children's book author Johnette Downing with the 2017 Louisiana Writer Award, an annual honor recognizing outstanding contributions to Louisiana’s literary and intellectual life.

 The Louisiana Book Festival is taking place in downtown Baton Rouge on Saturday, Oct.
-29 from 10 a.m. – 5 p.m.
+28 from 10 a.m. – 5 p.m.
 Come turn some pages with us!
+Get more event details.

 And while you’re in downtown Baton Rouge—check out the Louisiana State Capitol Building to see the festival from 27 stories up and visit the Capitol Park Museum to explore more of the history and culture of the most vibrant state in America.